Swipe to see connections

 When Eric Adams hired Maxwell Young to oversee his communications operation at City Hall, Young said he was looking forward to “telling the story of the dedicated public servants that work for our government.”
 Sometimes, this meant explaining away the ethical questions about the mayor’s after-hours activity raised by the New York Times, or insisting to Politico that no, Mayor Adams does not eat fish at his favorite Midtown Italian joint, only to watch as the mayor, two days after the report, admitted his penchant for pesce.

-Young was earning a $211,150 annual salary when he left the administration in late June, one of several top deputies who quit City Hall around the same time.
-“People will leave, but one thing remains the same: our commitment to handling the crises we inherited, turning this city around, and improving the lives of all New Yorkers,” Young told the Times in June when his departure was announced.
-In early September, he announced he was working at Pfizer.
+Young was earning a $211,150 annual salary when he left the administration in late June 2023, one of several top deputies who quit City Hall around the same time.
+“People will leave, but one thing remains the same: our commitment to handling the crises we inherited, turning this city around, and improving the lives of all New Yorkers,” Young told the Times in June 2023 when his departure was announced.
+In early September of that year, he announced he was working at Pfizer.

-But once you’re in Adams’s orbit, it’s not easy to leave: Politico reported that Young is “expected to be involved in Adams’s re-election bid in 2025.”
+But once you’re in Adams’s orbit, it’s not easy to leave: Politico reported that Young was “expected to be involved in Adams’s reelection bid in 2025.”

 Asked if that meant that he’d be helping the Adams campaign by working for it, Young clarified that this meant his role would not be in the official campaign.